 New Student Transition to MMC and mental health history

 A Brief Alcohol Abuse Prevention and Harm Reduction Program, aims to educate and support students for better understanding and decision-making about alcohol, and is separate and more thorough than the prevention and awareness outreach campaigns held out to the general student population.
 Students may be referred to Choices as part of the judicial process after an alcohol violation or apart from that process to address alcohol use concerns.
-The program uses screening, education, interactive journaling, and can help a student appreciate the risks associated with alcohol use and equip them with effective strategies for reducing the risk and harm associated with drinking in the college environment.
+The program uses screening, education, interactive journalism, and can help a student appreciate the risks associated with alcohol use and equip them with effective strategies for reducing the risk and harm associated with drinking in the college environment.
 Alcohol evaluations may also be conducted at the request of the student or referral source, and assistance is offered to navigate different treatment options, if appropriate.

 MMC Student Counseling Center: